hobuinc/copc-validator/README.md

 All `Suite`s (with their `Check.Function`s) are located under `src/suites`

-#### `worker.js`

-`src/parsers/worker.js` essentially matches the structure of a `Suite` because it used to be the `src/suites/point-data.ts` `Suite`.
-To increase speed, the `pointDataSuite` became per-Node instead of per-File, which maximizes multi-threading, but creates quite a mess since `worker.js` must be (nearly) entirely self-contained for `Piscina` threading.
-So `src/suites/point-data.ts` now parses the output of `src/parsers/worker.js`, all of which is controlled by the `src/parsers/nodes.ts` `Parser`

 ### Parsers

 `Check.Parser`s are functions that take a source Object and return a `Check.SuiteWithSource` Object.
 Their main purpose is to parse a section of the given file into a usable object, and then return that object with its corrosponding `Suite` to be invoked from within a `Collection`.